Nayeli Carvajal, PhD

 About me:

-I received my master’s degree in Environmental Sciences from the University of Nevada, Las Vegas (UNLV) in 2010 where I studied butterfly host-plant's response to forest restoration treatments.
+I received a PhD from the University of California, Irvine and a master’s degree in Environmental Sciences from the University of Nevada, Las Vegas (UNLV) in 2010 where I studied butterfly host-plant's response to forest restoration treatments.

-I received my master’s degree in Environmental Sciences from the University of Nevada, Las Vegas (UNLV) in 2010 where I studied butterfly host-plant's response to forest restoration treatments.
+I received a PhD from the University of California, Irvine and a master’s degree in Environmental Sciences from the University of Nevada, Las Vegas (UNLV) in 2010 where I studied butterfly host-plant's response to forest restoration treatments.